 Chinese characters are logograms.
 This means that, instead of being written using the letters of an alphabet, logograms consist of characters or “pictures” that represent a word.
 Egyptian hieroglyphics are a good example of this.

 Nowadays, the majority of the world’s languages have an alphabet system that’s used to write words.
 Chinese and other each Asian languages which make use of Chinese characters, such as Japanese and Korean, are the main languages that use logograms today.

-There is a widespread misconception that all Chinese characters are pictographs, meaning that all characters look like the word or meaning that they are used to represent.
+There is a widespread misconception that all Chinese characters are pictograms (also called "pictographs"), meaning that all characters look like the word or meaning that they are used to represent.

 It’s common to see characters such as 木 (mù; wood or “tree”) and 山 (shān; mountain) used as examples to show the “easy” nature of Chinese character composition.
 This understanding of the language is sometimes used as a way to “sell” Chinese to new learners.

-This way of introducing Chinese to beginners is misleading, however.
-Although pictographs are super fun and beginner friendly, they only make up about 4% of all Chinese characters.
+Introducing Chinese characters to beginners simply as pictograms is misleading, however.
+Although pictograms are fun and beginner-friendly, they only make up about 4% of all Chinese characters.
 In actuality, the formation of characters is incredibly complex.
 Pictograms represent just one relatively minor type of character out of a total of six different types.